calheb/DbBuddy/README.md

 5. Create a new Pull Request

 ## Disclaimer
-Windows Defender will flag the installer due to being an unsigned executable 😭
+Windows Defender may flag the installer for being unrecognized.
-<p>Code signing cert pending...</p>